How to Use Fibonacci Retracements for Better Trades

 3. How do I know which Fibonacci level to trust?

-The 61.8% level is the most significant, but it depends on market conditions and confluences.
+The 61.8% level is key, but it depends on market conditions and other factors.

 4. Does Fibonacci retracement work for cryptocurrencies?

-Yes, Fibonacci levels are widely used in crypto trading, just as in stocks and forex.
+Yes, it’s used in crypto trading, just like in stocks and forex.

 5. Can I use Fibonacci retracements for stop-loss placement?